Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Leadership 2

-The Exalt may take charge of a group of allied Lesser Foes, directing their action, and granting them +4 dice to do so.
+The Exalt may take charge of a group of allied Lesser Foes, directing their action, and granting them +4 dice to follow through on that action (no more than 10 dice total).

 ### Organization of Command